itouzigithub/ixiu/README.md

 }
 ```

-> Tip: by default, the menu widget will hide itself when mouse out
+> Tip: by default, the menu widget will show up where you click and hide itself when mouse out

 ## Using Pagination